Fithos/tgp/README.md

 In the example, method *main*, defined in class *ch.usi.dag.tgp.test.Example*, which takes an array (`[`) of *String* (`Ljava/lang/String;`) as input parameter and with return type *void* (`V`), calls a constructor (*<init>*) of class *MyTask* (an inner class, defined inside *ch.usi.dag.tgp.test.Example*), which takes an array (`[`) of *Object* (`Ljava/lang/Object;`) as input parameter.

-To exemplify how calling context profiling can help the optimization of task granularity, consider the following scenario. *MyTask* is a task whose purpose is to processes some data, passed as input of a constructor as an array of `Object`.
+To exemplify how calling context profiling can help the optimization of task granularity, consider the following scenario. *MyTask* is a task whose purpose is to process some data, passed as input of a constructor as an array of `Object`.
 The granularity of *MyTask* depends on the kind and the size of such array, since larger arrays would require more computations to be performed by *MyTask* to process all data inside, and vice versa.

 Suppose that the granularity of *MyTask* has been classified by the user as too large, and thus needs to be optimized.
 To do so, one can decrease the amount of data processed by *MyTask*.
 To this end, one may need to modify the code where the task constructor is called.
 Such code is contained in the method appearing right before *MyTask.<init>* (i.e., *Example.main*) in the above calling context, which triggers the creation of a new *MyTask* by calling its constructor, passing an array of *Object* as input parameter.
 The user can then optimize task granularity by modifying *Example.main*, e.g. decreasing the size of the array passed to *MyTask*.